 Long-Term Value: Once you’ve invested in a premium dotcom, whether $10k or $10M, it only costs 3 cents per day to own and renew.
 Other ways of growing your business, like PPC, SEO, TV/radio/print require large ongoing budgets to sustain.
 Domains, in contrast, deliver year after year for just 3 pennies a day.
 Once purchased, premium domains deliver tremendous long-term value.

 Legitimacy: The antiquated “one domain per company” regulation of the early 1990′s is extinct.
 A single entity may now legitimately own and operate many domains.
 Publicly traded companies like Demand Media (NYSE:DMD) and Marchex (Nasdaq:MCHX) own vast portfolios of hundreds of thousands of domains.
-As good corporate citizens, they’ve legitimized the business of premium domain sales, monetization, and development.
+They and others have legitimized the business of premium domain sales, monetization, and development.

 You’re In Good Company: A wide variety of Fortune 500 companies acquire and develop generic dotcoms.
 A few examples: